-Girl Scout Cadettes At the Girl Scout Cadette level (sixth, seventh, and eighth grades), girls This means Are going through puberty, including changes in their skin, body shape, and weight.
-They're also starting their menstrual cycles and have occasional shifts in mood.
+Girl Scout Cadettes At the Girl Scout Cadette level (sixth, seventh, and eighth grades), many Cadettes This means Are going through puberty, including changes in their skin, body shape, and weight.
+Many also will be starting their menstrual cycles and have occasional shifts in mood.
 Being sensitive to the many changes Cadettes are undergoing and acknowledging that these changes are as normal as growing taller!
-Girls need time to adapt to their changing bodies, and their feelings about their bodies may not keep up.
+They need time to adapt to their changing bodies, and their feelings about their bodies may not keep up.
 Reinforce that, as with everything else, people go through puberty in different ways and at different times.
 Are starting to spend more time in peer groups than with their families and are very concerned about friends and relationships with others their age.
-That girls will enjoy teaming up in small or large groups for art projects, performances, and written activities as well as tackling relationship issues through both artistic endeavors and Take Action projects.
+That many will enjoy teaming up in small or large groups for art projects, performances, and written activities as well as tackling relationship issues through both artistic endeavors and Take Action projects.
+If you're noticing a pattern of isolation for any troop member, check in with them-are they content to work solo, or are they being excluded?
 Can be very self-conscious, wanting to be like everyone else but fearing they are unique in their thoughts and feelings.
-Encouraging girls to share, but only when they are ready.
+Encouraging them to share, but only when they are ready.
 At this age, they may be more comfortable sharing a piece of artwork or a fictional story than their own words.
 Throughout the activities, highlight and discuss differences as positive, interesting, and beautiful.
 Are beginning to navigate their increasing independence and expectations from adults at school and at home.
-Trusting girls to plan and make key decisions and allowing them to experience "fun failure," which is learning from trying something new and making mistakes.
+Trusting them to plan and make key decisions and allowing them to experience "fun failure," which is learning from trying something new and making mistakes.